grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

 - **Body** - The body may include task/how-to information as needed.
 The body includes the following sections (optional sections marked with an asterisk):

-  - **Configure a `<VISUALIZATION>`**\* - Link to a YouTube video describing a basic configuration example.
+  - **Configure a `<VISUALIZATION>`**\* - Link to a YouTube video describing a basic configuration example using the `youtube` shortcode.
   - Grafana Play shortcode\* - Use the `docs/play` shortcode to add links to representative examples of the visualization in Grafana Play.
+Place this shortcode after the main image or after a configuration video.
   - **Supported data formats** - Provide guidance about which data formats are supported by the visualization type.
 Add examples, if needed.
   - Special instructions or configuration options - Add special configurations or tasks to achieve relevant tasks with the visualization.
 Each of these should be their own heading unless it makes sense to group some of them under a heading.
   - **Configuration options**\* - This is a reference section for all of the configuration options for the visualization.
 Use the `config-options-intro.md` shared file to add intro text to this section.
 Nest the options under this heading.